The inflammation has many causes ranging from infection to radiation therapy.

 To make the diagnosis of proctitis, a doctor looks inside the rectum with a proctoscope or sigmoidoscope (a tube used to view the rectum—see Endoscopy) and takes swabs and a tissue sample of the rectal lining for examination.
 The laboratory then can identify the bacterium, fungus, or virus that may be causing the proctitis.

-Blood tests for syphilis and stool tests for Clostridium difficile are also done.
+Blood tests for syphilis and stool tests for Clostridioides difficile are also done.

 A doctor may also examine other areas of the intestine using colonoscopy (examination of the entire large intestine with an endoscope) to look for Crohn disease or ulcerative colitis.